Packet crafting: Packet editing

 Packet Editing is the modification of created or captured packets.
 This involves modifying packets in manners which are difficult or impossible to do in the Packet Assembly stage, such as modifying the payload of a packet.
 Programs such as Scapy, Ostinato, Netdude allow a user to modify recorded packets' fields, checksums and payloads quite easily.
 These modified packets can be saved in packet streams which may be stored in pcap files to be replayed later.

 Packet play

 Packet Play or Packet Replay is the act of sending a pre-generated or captured series of packets.
 Packets may come from Packet Assembly and Editing or from captured network attacks.
 This allows for testing of a given usage or attack scenario for the targeted network.
 Tcpreplay is the most common program for this task since it is capable of taking a stored packet stream in the pcap format and sending those packets at the original rate or a user-defined rate.
 Scapy also supports send functions to replay any saved packets/pcap.
-Ostinato added support for pcap files in version 0.4.
 Some packet analyzers are also capable of packet replay.